achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="app-routing-module"></a>
 ### App routing module

+The module contains root routes and mapped components so the Angular Router knows which component to display based on the current URL.

+The home and login pages are available for all users.
+The profile page is secured by the <a href="#auth-guard">AuthGuard</a> and is available for authorized users only.
+The admin module routes and components are lazy loaded and available for admin users only.

+For more information on Angular Routing and Navigation see [https://angular.io/guide/router](https://angular.io/guide/router).

 ```
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';